mhausenblas/temporal-opa/README.md

     ...
 ```

 That is, we're dealing with an array of timestamped entries.
 How can we check if a certain entry lies within a certain time window?

 For example, we want to filter for entries within the past week.
 The basic idea is to convert the `timestamp` into a UNIX epoch represenation and diff it to the current timestamp:

 ```
-valid_time_window(ts) = diff {
+within_a_week(ts) {
   now := time.now_ns()
   a_week := 60 * 60 * 24 * 7
   diff := now/1000/1000/1000 - ts/1000/1000/1000